vitorgalvao/rename-action-workflow/README.md

 Rename files and folders

-<a href='https://alfred.app/workflows/vitor/rename-action'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/rename-action'>⤓ Install on the Alfred Gallery</a>

 ## Usage